Volcano adventurer, filmmaker and scientist

 China Airlines

 1) First person to abseil into active crater at Yasur Volcano, Vanuatu, while the volcano was erupting.
-Filmed for an award winning Discovery Channel documentary.
+Filmed for an award winning Discovery Channel documentary in 2000.

-2) John's expedition was the first to the summit of Eyjafjallajokull volcano, Iceland during the 2010 eruption.
+2) John's expedition was the first to the summit of Eyjafjallajokull volcano, Iceland during the 2010 eruption which disrupted flights in Europe.

 4) Guided helicopter pilot to summit landing on Marapi volcano, Sumatra (9500 ft), followed by a solo descent off the mountain through tiger infested jungle (2008).

-5) First scientist to reach the largest eruption in the world in 2005 at Manam Volcano, Papua New Guinea.
+5) First scientist to reach the eruption of Manam Volcano, Papua New Guinea, the largest eruption in the world in 2004.

-6) Reached lava flows at Mayon volcano, Philippines 2006 after evading military roadblocks.
+6) Reached lava flows at Mayon volcano, Philippines 2006.

-7) Free-climbed 240m into the crater at Ambrym Volcano to study the lava lakes.
+7) Free-climbed 240m into the crater at Ambrym Volcano to study the lava lakes beginning in 1998.

-8) Entered the evacuated town of Toyako Onsen during the April 2000 eruptions of Mt Usu, Japan, and evaded military roadblocks.
+8) Entered the evacuated town of Toyako Onsen during the April 2000 eruptions of Mt Usu, Japan.

-10) World's most experienced observer of Ambrym volcano, Vanuatu, one of the world's most active volcanoes.
+10) World's most experienced observer of Ambrym volcano, Vanuatu, one of the world's most active volcanoes (currently not erupting since 2018).

-11) First person to climb into active crater at Gaua Volcano, Vanuatu.
+11) First person to climb into active crater at Gaua Volcano, Vanuatu in 1999.

 12) One of the first people to climb to the summit of Ol Doinyo Lengai volcano, Tanzania after the large eruptions of 2007-2008.